mbernste/mbernste.github.io/_posts/2021-12-10-gradient_boosting.md

 Now, what happens if each $f \in \mathcal{H}$ is not parameterized by a real-valued vector $\theta$.
 For example, what if $\mathcal{H}$ is a space of [decision trees](https://en.wikipedia.org/wiki/Decision_tree)?
 Can we still apply gradient descent?

 In fact, it turns out that we can indeed derive an approximate gradient descent algorithm called **gradient boosting**.
 At a high level, this works the same way as traditional gradient descent: we start with an initial model $f_0$ and iteratively update $f_0$ by following an approxiamte gradient that will improve the current estimate.
+However, in important ways, and as will be shown shortly, this gradient descent algorithm differs significantly from traditional gradient descent.

-Now, what does this gradient look like?
-Mathematically, we might be tempted to write the gradient as $\nabla L(f)$; however, because each $f$ is not characterized by a real-valued vector (and even if they were, we explicitly mentioned that we don't have a gaurantee of differentiability), this gradient is not defined!
+Now, the first question we must answer is, what does the gradient that we follow look like?
+Mathematically, we might be tempted to write "$\nabla L(f)$"; however, because each $f$ is not characterized by a real-valued vector (and even if they were, we explicitly mentioned that we don't have a gaurantee of differentiability), this gradient is not defined!
 Is there another way?

 It works as follows: we start with our best guess function $f_0$ and at each iteration $t$, we calculate the derivative of the $L$ with respect to each $f(x_i)$: